10 Ways to Respond to Dementia Hallucinations in Seniors

 Another way to distract is to direct their attention to you instead of the hallucination.

 If they’re hearing voices, try chatting with them.
-It’s harder to hear those voices if you’re now having a conversation with them.
+Hearing those voices is harder if you’re now conversing with them.

 Or if they’re seeing someone or something, get to eye level and try to make eye contact with them.
 If they’re occupied with looking at you, it could make the hallucination less intense or even fade away.